Home Politics and Current Affairs Jats of Bharatpur-Dholpur start agitation for quota

 Jats of Bharatpur-Dholpur start agitation for quota

 “Our protest will be peaceful in the lines of Mahatma Gandhi till January 22, 2024.
-After that, we will dislodge railway track, jam the highway and stop the train movement.
+After that, we will dislodge railway track, jam the highway and stop the movement.
 For that government will be responsible,” said Nem Singh Fouzdar, coordinator of Bharatpur-DholpurJat Reservation Struggle Committee.

 He said that the first Mahapadao has been put up at Jaichauli, second would be held at Bedham and third would be at Rarah village in Bharatpur.